Student Application Process for Choice Districts

 This completes the student application process!

-Late applications: Districts may accept late applications after the December 1 deadline until October 14 of the current enrollment year, however, no new applicants can be enrolled above the district's approved maximum enrollment for FY2023 (with the exception of students who receive a commissioner approved waiver of the application deadline).
+Late applications: Districts may accept late applications after the November 30 deadline until October 14 of the current enrollment year, however, no new applicants can be enrolled above the district's approved maximum enrollment for FY2024 (with the exception of students who receive a commissioner approved waiver of the application deadline).
 Late applicants can be considered for enrollment only after those who applied before the deadline.

 If, after the NJDOE data submission deadline of Jan.
-21, 2022, any accepted choice students decide to drop their acceptance, the district may replace their seats with students on the waitlist, including students who applied after the December 1 deadline -- provided late applicants are considered after those who applied before the deadline.
+21, 2023, any accepted choice students decide to drop their acceptance, the district may replace their seats with students on the waitlist, including students who applied after the application deadline -- provided late applicants are considered after those who applied before the deadline.
 When selecting students from the waitlist, districts can consider classroom capacity in the desired grade level.